 DeviantArt has been an accessory for the artists for almost 20 years.
-From traditional to digital arts through photography etc., this probably is one of the few first places where the artists are looking for live communities, sharing and many more when it comes to artwork.
-DeviantArt is the largest open online community for craftsmanship and craftsman, as well as an environment conducive to the development and creation of professionals who show, promote and share their efforts to a working group.
-It allows you to advertise, compete, make friends, share your art and receive feedback.
-The local community is very active and supports artists of all levels and all experiences.
-If you’re looking for sites like DeviantArt DeviantArt has been an accessory for the artists for almost 20 years.
-From traditional to digital arts through photography etc., this probably is one of the few first places where the artists are looking for live communities, sharing and many more when it comes to artwork.
-DeviantArt is the largest open online community for craftsmanship and craftsman, as well as an environment conducive to the development and creation of professionals who show, promote and share their efforts to a working group.
-It allows you to advertise, compete, make friends, share your art and receive feedback.
+From traditional to digital arts through photography, this probably is one of the few first places where the artists are looking for live communities.
+It also provides a sharing platform, and many more when it comes to artwork.
+DeviantArt is the largest open online community for craftsmanship and craftsman, as well as an environment conducive to the development and creation of professionals.
+It helps them to show, promote, and share their efforts with a working group.
+It allows you to advertise, compete, make friends, shares your art, and receive feedback.
 The local community is very active and supports artists of all levels and all experiences.
 If you're looking for sites like DeviantArt to search everything from sculpture to photography to digital art, pixel graphics to detailed landscapes, you can check our list of the best 10 DeviantArt alternatives.

-ArtStation, which focuses primarily on 2D and 3D digital media files, is also an excellent source of information for traditional 2D media.
-Artists looking for a non-adult-image platform will also appreciate the discreet Adult Content warnings that make it easy to read at work or even in a café, without the fear of anyone looking at you.
+ArtStation, which focuses primarily on 2D and 3D digital media files, is also an excellent source of traditional 2D media.
+Artists looking for a non-adult-image platform will also appreciate the discreet Adult Content warnings.
+It is easy to read at work or even in a café without fear of anyone looking at you.
 When it comes to sharing your work, you'll see many familiar features to share on ArtStation's social networks, including preferences, views, and comments.
 ArtStation is an art that should be visible on the main page.
 You can view the latest jobs in your community and order them for different media types like 2D or 3D work or projects.
 One of the most exciting new features is the ArtStation Message Board, which allows artists to find freelance or permanent work in many areas.
 That's what DeviantArt misses.

 Dribble is definitely one of the best sites similar to DeviantArt.
-By focusing on design and being a platform for designers, Dribble can always provide exciting content to artists, illustrators, and other artists.
+By focusing on design and being a platform for designers, Dribble can always provide artists, illustrators, and other artists with exciting content.
 Dribbble is also a common platform for recruiting designers.
 The quality of the content of the site is excellent.
-If you are interested in graphic design, typography, web design, creating icons or logos, artwork or other similar elements, Dribbble will be an excellent source of inspiration for you.
+If you are interested in graphic design, typography, web design, creating icons or logos, artwork, or other similar elements, Dribbble will be an excellent source of inspiration.
 One of the advantages of Dribbble is that it facilitates the discovery of new artists.
 Besides, Dribbble allows users to easily enjoy their work and share it, making it easier to find.

 ArtWeb is not just being an alternative to DeviantArt to share your works of art.
 It's also an art market where you can connect with artists from all over the world and sell your work.
-Currently ArtWeb has more than 33,000 registered artists and the art works has reached 300,000.
+Currently, ArtWeb has more than 33,000 registered artists, and the artworks have reached 300,000.
 You can find sculptures, prints, crafts, drawings, etc. With the sale of works of art produced, the commission charged.
-The site design is satisfactory, minimalist and clean, and the features allow you to like, comment and repost the posts.
+The site design is satisfactory, minimalist, and clean, and the features allow you to like, comment, and repost the posts.
 Artists can upload images to their profile pages on the site or obtain a separate artistic site.
 The basket is provided.

-If you are in search of some good platforms like DeviantArt, ArtMajeur is for you.
+If you are in search of some right platforms like DeviantArt, ArtMajeur is for you.
 The same as ArtWeb, ArtMajeur allows you to buy and sell artworks.
 You can upload your images and sell them on the website for a commission of 10% or sell reproductions through print-on-demand.
 The community provides perfect constructive criticism of your work, allowing you to improve your skills.
 They also offer services to create their art site with e-commerce features.
-So if you are looking for DeviantArt alternatives to place your artwork for sale, then ArtMajeur is a real nice option.
+If you are looking for DeviantArt alternatives to place your artwork for sale, ArtMajeur is a really lovely option.